Prabhat-Karmakar/Real_time_streaming-DE/README.md

 This project serves as a comprehensive guide to building an end-to-end data engineering pipeline.
 It covers each stage from data ingestion to processing and finally to storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
 Everything is containerized using Docker for ease of deployment and scalability.

 ## Description
+Discover the real-time data streaming pipeline, containerized with Docker for seamless deployment and scalability.
+From data generation via Randomuser.me API to storage in Cassandra, this architecture harnesses the power of Apache Airflow, Kafka, Spark, and PostgreSQL.
+Each component runs in Docker containers, ensuring easy setup and management.
+Explore the repository for a containerized solution that delivers robust, scalable real-time data engineering capabilities.

 ## System Architecture